IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 #### Step 4: Verify Colima is running

+a.
 Check that Colima is running properly:

 ```bash
 colima status